Get

 My Puppy Still Has Worms After Deworming: Our Vet Explains

 Puppies and worms are like peanut butter and jelly—not that they taste great but rather that they are commonly seen together.
 Puppies can acquire worms from their mother before they’re even born.
 They can also acquire them shortly after birth.
-Worms are so common in young puppies that your vet may forgo a fecal test at your first visit and instead just decide to deworm based on the high likelihood of an infestation.
+Worms are so common in young puppies that a vet may forgo a fecal test at your first visit and instead just decide to deworm based on the high likelihood of an infestation.

 Fortunately, many dewormers are safe and effective to use on puppies, though you should know what to expect following a deworming.
 Seeing worms in your puppy’s stool can be normal and doesn’t necessarily mean something went wrong, especially since they’re likely dying worms, not fresh ones.
 Read on to learn more!